John — the semi-conductor (reactive web version)

 You can get it from the Méta-Librairie website.

 Development of a “radio-roulette” Max patch for the “Atelier de Création Radiophonique”.
-The application is receiving a set of live radio streams across Europe.
-The user can then “launch” the roulette and the application is wheeling in a round-robin across the various radio streams.
+The application is receiving a set of live radio streams across Europe (from the amazing audio signal matrix at the Maison de la Radio, before it was all over network but still a patch thing!).
+The app then let one “launch” the roulette and is wheeling in a round-robin across the various radio streams.It was used live during the radio show, as a means of including random chunks of sounds aired in the European Union at that precise moment.

-Client : Atelier de Création Radiophonique” – France Culture
+Client : Atelier de Création Radiophonique – France Culture

-RADIO DAY : AUX QUATRE COINS DE L’EUROPE © Radio France
+RADIO DAY : DÉSIRS D’EUROPE © Radio France